buildbot/buildbot/master/docs/developer/data.rst

         The path pattern which incoming paths must match to select this endpoint.

+    .. py:attribute:: pathPatterns

+        :type: list of tuples

+        List of path patterns which incoming paths must match to select this endpoint.
+        This is useful where the same endpoint class services multiple paths.
+        If specified, ``pathPattern`` is prepended to this list.

     .. py:attribute:: rootLinkName

         :type: string

-        If set, then the path for this endpoint will be included as a link in the root of the API.
+        If set, then the first path pattern for this endpoint will be included as a link in the root of the API.
         This should be set for any endpoints that begin an explorable tree.

     .. py:method:: get(options, kwargs)